Peer Critique Form:

 A Well-Presented Subject

 Does the introduction set-up the overall judgment (central focus of the essay) rather than just summarizing the story?
 Yes or no?

 A Clear Judgment

-statement) easy to find and does it contain the main reasons of
+statement) about which story is best-crafted easy to find and does it contain the main reasons of

 support (premises)?
 Yes or no?

 Are the reasons in support of the thesis "arguable" judgments about clear criteria?
 If not, explain:

 Does the main judgment (thesis statement) seem decisive yet not too extreme (one way or the other)?
 If not, explain:

 Appropriate Reasons and Convincing Support

 Are all of the reasons for the judgment clearly presented in the body of the essay in the order they appear in the thesis?

 Are the reasons supported by evidence in the form of specific examples from the story through paraphrase, summary, and direct quotation?
 Explain in the essay where the writer may need more examples: